jlfaucher/executor/incubator/ooRexxShell/readme.txt

     ...
     label:
 This commands allows to skip lines in a demo script.
+The label is case insensitive.
+The label can't be a drive letter (A:, B:, ..., Z:).

 The count of coactivities is displayed only when <> 0.